topologicalhurt/c-vectors/README.md

 # c-vectors
-Custom vector implementation in c
+Custom vector implementation in c developed by a 1st year student at the university of sydney.
+Contact csin0659@uni.sydney.edu.au for inquiries.

 This is a very (terrible) implementation of vectors and matrices in c.
 I will expand upon this repository as my skills get better - TODO'S include: